Last Updated on January 6, 2023 by Andrew Pirie

 - Inclusion into the Annual Ranking Lists if they exceed the standards required.

-Anyone serious about representing the Philippines will obtain a Filipino Passport to do so.
+Anyone serious about representing the Philippines will obtain a Philippine Passport to do so.

 It takes around 3-6 weeks and costs around $100-200 USD/AUD.

-I do not guarantee that all overseas Fil-Heritage athletes will be eligible for a Filipino Passport.
+I do not guarantee that all overseas Fil-Heritage athletes will be eligible for a Philippine Passport.

 Please note the minimum performance times if you will contact [email protected] to be on the Ranking List.

 Filipino by Blood – What is wrong with Half Filpino’s representing the Philippines?